ragnarlotus/vue-daval/README.md

 # vuejs-model-validator

-This is a data validator inspired by https://github.com/yiminghe/async-validator adapted to Vue.js 2.0 fixing the lack of other data validators like:
+This is a data validator inspired by https://github.com/yiminghe/async-validator and adapted to Vue.js 2.0 fixing the lack of other data validators like:
 * Template agnostic
 * Simplicity in custom validations
 * Maintain validations reactivity when element replaced